AndrewHartAR/Mirador/README.md

 ## Credit

-Mirador was built by [Andrew Hart](https://twitter.com/AndrewHartAR).
-A common follow-up question I get is "this is great - can this be integrated with retail stores?"
-That's the purpose of my startup, [Hyper](https://HyperAR.com).
+Mirador was built by [Andrew Hart](https://AndrewHart.me).
+A common follow-up question I get is "this is great - can this be integrated with indoors?"
+That's what we set out to do at [Hyper](https://HyperAR.com).
 Mirador is free, open-source for Point of Interest applications.
 Hyper is our full indoor spatial platform for retail (indoor maps, precise location, AR navigation etc.)

-Massive thanks to [MaxxFrazer](https://twitter.com/maxxfrazer), the king of RealityKit, who helped with many of the rendering issues.
+Massive thanks to [MaxxFrazer](https://twitter.com/maxxfrazer), the king of RealityKit, who helped with many of the rendering issues, and now works on visionOS at Apple.

 ## License
 Mirador is available under MIT license.